Are you looking at how to enable USB debugging on locked Android phone? Wondering how do I enable USB debugging on Android when it’s locked.

-Today, I am going to tell you few simple and best tricks that will help you to enable usb debugging on FRP locked Android phone.
+Today, I am going to tell you a few simple and best tricks that will help you enable USB debugging on an FRP-locked Android phone.

 So let’s go through it…